 What’s a Salesforce customer portal?

-A customer portal acts as as an online support channel for all your customers.
+A customer portal acts as an online support channel for all your customers.
 This helps them resolve any inquiries without contacting a customer service rep. They could be customised with Visualforce to have great user interfaces for your customers.

-Generally, they were geared towards allowing your customers to see information that relates only to their account with you — so, for example, their account and contact info, or maybe the contracts they have on file with you and their assets.
+Generally, they were geared towards allowing your customers to see the information that relates only to their account with you — so, for example, their account and contact info, or maybe the contracts they have on file with you and their assets.

 What’s a Salesforce Community?

 These are newer, more branded online spaces for your employees, customers, and partners to connect in.
 You can customise and create Communities to suit your needs and the needs of those most important to your business.